March 25, 2019

 Blair spoke with the manuscript curator at the Library of Congress, Barbara Bair, who looked through the often personal letters by O’Keeffe.
 Bair says, “The Arden commission is seen as significant for where it would be shown—a salon for women.
 Women became O’Keeffe’s biggest fans and patrons.
 Arden, who had money, was endorsing her.
 And it was a big success.”

-According to Bair, this was O’Keeffe’s first commercial commission.
+According to Bair, this was O’Keeffe’s first successful commercial commission.
 To have found these letters that offer intimate perspective into her thoughts at the time is really exciting.

 Alex Primiani is the associate director of publicity at Melville House.